soomla/knowledge-base/src/documents/cocos2dx/cpp/Grow_SDKBox_GettingStarted.html.md

 	  ![alt text](/img/tutorial_img/cocos_grow/addNewApp.png "Add new app")

-	* Once you created your game, you'll be redirected to a quick start process to download any of the GROW bundles.
-Click on any bundle to see your game's envKey and gameKey (You can ignore other installation instructions on the dashboard as you're only using SDKBOX).
+	* Once you created your game, you'll be redirected to a quick start process to download any of the GROW integrations.
+Click on any integration to see your game's envKey and gameKey (You can ignore other installation instructions on the dashboard as you're only using SDKBOX).

 2. Install `soomla-grow` package on SDKBOX as explained [here](http://sdkbox-doc.github.io/en/plugins/soomlagrow/v3-cpp/).